This User Manual covers usage of the Teleport client tool

-On the other hand, Teleport is built using solely standard SSH constructus: keys, certificates, protocols.
+On the other hand, Teleport is built using standard SSH constructs: keys, certificates, protocols.
 This means that Teleport is 100% compatible with OpenSSH clients and servers.
-See Using Teleport with OpenSSH chapter in the Admin Guide for more information.
+See the Using Teleport with OpenSSH section in the Admin Guide for more information.

 A user identity in Teleport exists in the scope of a cluster.
 The member nodes of a cluster may have multiple OS users on them.
 A Teleport administrator assigns allowed logins to every Teleport user account.